-- A. This Article will become effective on the date specified in the adopting resolution of the Board (Resolution - B. All conditions of approval for oil and gas development under this Article will survive until the Director provides notice of satisfactory completion of final reclamation of a plugged and abandoned well and related pipelines.
-All conditions of approval will survive a change of ownership and apply to the Applicant's successors, including the requirement of Operator Registration and Financial Assurances.
+- A. This Article will become effective on the date specified in the adopting resolution of the Board (Resolution 2020-95). - B. All conditions of approval for oil and gas development under this Article will survive until the Director provides notice of satisfactory completion of final reclamation of the oil and gas facilities, including plugged and abandoned wells and related pipelines.
+All conditions of approval will survive a change of ownership and apply to the Applicant's successors, including the requirements of Operator Registration and Financial Assurances.